th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/2-create-env.md

 <notice note>

-You need `kubectl` configured to work with your cluster.
+You will need configured  `kubectl` to work with your cluster.

 </notice>